Vernon Bartlett: Life

 Bartlett was elected to the House of Commons for the Somerset seat of Bridgwater as a Popular Front candidate opposed to appeasement in a by-election held on 18 November 1938.
 He held the seat for twelve years.

 In 1942, Bartlett, Richard Acland, J. B. Priestley, and others established the socialist Common Wealth Party.
 At the 1945 election, Bartlett held his Bridgwater seat, standing as an Independent.
-In 1950 he joined the Labour Party and retired from parliament.
+In 1950, he joined the Labour Party and retired from parliament.

-In 1954 Bartlett also retired from his work with the News Chronicle and moved to Singapore, where he was both political commentator for the Straits Times and also South East Asia correspondent for the Manchester Guardian.
+In 1954, Bartlett also retired from his work with the News Chronicle and moved to Singapore, where he was both political commentator for The Straits Times and also South East Asia correspondent for The Manchester Guardian.

+Personal life

+Bartlett married firstly Marguerite van den Bemden, and they had two sons.
+After her death in 1966, he married secondly in 1969 Eleanor Needham Ritchie.